jacobuhlig/dns/README.md

 It is important to be aware that domains often redirect to other domains over the course of various spans of browsing.

-In order to then effectively block any access to the domain, all those domains should also be added to the list like so `||foodora.dk^
+In order to then effectively block any access to the domain, they should also be added to the list like so

+`||foodora.dk^
 ||foodora.com^`

 Provided there were only the two.

 ### Whitelisting